The Architecture Is the Product

 Link is useful when it changes the start and end of real agent sessions.

-memory_brief/query_link for compact local context.How To Choose
+recall for a compact local brief or task packet.How To Choose

 Trust Model